 So she froze out of fear, panic, and confusion.

-Being able to listen without lashing back is only one of the Top Qualities of a Good Father or Mother.
+Being able to listen without lashing back is only one of the Top Qualities of a Good Father or Mother (click to read on my site).
 Check out all 23 of them in one of my most shared posts!

-What do you do when your child says mean things
+What do you do when your child says hurtful things?

 When our kids say mean things or hurt our feelings, it’s very tempting to lash out.

 I recall saying some very mean things to my mom as a teenager.
-I didn’t necessarily mean them, I was just angry, confused, and lacked the ability to fully express myself in a clear, respectful way.
+I didn’t necessarily mean them, I was just angry, confused, and could not fully express myself in a clear, respectful way.

 Kids today are no different except that with the huge role technology plays today, we often see the ability to communicate verbally is stunted by the (sometimes) over-reliance of screen technology.

-With screens, communication isn’t the only Benefit of Limiting Screentime, so if that is becoming a problem with your kids, check out my steps on how to get some balance back in your house.
+With screens, communication isn’t the only Benefit of Limiting Screentime (click to read on my site), so if that is becoming a problem with your kids, check out my steps on how to get some balance back in your house.

 So when faced with a child saying mean things to us, we need to: